ElectronicRave/RP-Launcher/README.md

 ## Game List Screen

-In this list you can see all the games in the System selected in the Home Screen, in this screen you can do several things by pressing different buttons:
+In this list you can see all the games or software in the System, in this screen you can do several things by pressing different buttons:

 - A  - Launch the Game
 - B  - Goes back to the Home Page